merkys/covid-lt/clusters.md

 Cluster 14
 ----------

-Cluster is made of one single complex where contacts are centered at S1 loops containing residues 520 and 560.
+Cluster is made of one single complex, PDB ID 7S0E.
+Antibody chains contact with S1 loops containing residues 520 and 560.
+Antibody, N-612-007, has been reported to be partially neutralizing [https://doi.org/10.1016/J.CELREP.2022.110348].

 Cluster 15
 ----------